Amsterdam is a fun city, the place has so much more to offer!

 The most interesting ones are on Airbnb experience.
 I believe the stroopwafel workshop is a must-try.
 You learn to make the local waffles in this workshop.

-Guided tours can be also easily booked through airbnb experience.
+Guided tours can also be easily booked through Airbnb experience.
 Locals knowledgeable about an area or about a particular topic take you around the city.

 The main shopping lane is situated near the main train station (Centraal).